Community Health Manager Career Guide

 As a community health manager, you help provide your community with basic healthcare access.
 Unfortunately, many communities have barriers that prevent them from maintaining consistent access to healthcare, whether the barrier is poverty, language, or location.
 All of your day-to-day responsibilities are aimed towards improving access for your community.

 Because community needs vary, your job responsibilities will also vary as a manager.
-Those entering their field should be prepared to adopt responsibilities that may not be listed on their job application.
+Those entering their field should be prepared to adopt responsibilities that may not be listed in their job description.

 Many community health managers have a bachelor’s degree in healthcare management, health education, or health promotion.
 This type of bachelor’s degree will give you a solid foundation in understanding healthcare systems and how business strategies are tied to them.